 News and Insights

-As our Numerof 2019 Global Pharma Outlook infographic illustrates, this year’s story for pharmaceutical manufacturers will be about adapting to continued pressures on price and demands for value.
+As our Numerof 2020 Global Pharma Outlook infographic illustrates, this year’s story for pharmaceutical manufacturers will be about continuing to adapt to pressures on price and demands for value.
 This will create the need for changes in current roles and external relationships.
 You’ll continue to engage in new and different ways with regulators, public and private payers, consumers, employers, health care delivery, physicians, retail clinics, and even medical device manufacturers.

 Regulators will continue tough enforcement, including coordinated global supply chain oversight and data requirements.
-Biosimilars will continue to gain increasing attention.
 In the EU, expect direct pricing agreements, price controls, as well as reference and risk-based pricing, and access limits.
-In the U.S., political and legislative uncertainty will continue to create risk and opportunity and 21st Century Cures will help accelerate product approval and competition.
+In the U.S., political and legislative actions will create risk and opportunity and 21st Century Cures will continue to help accelerate product approval and competition.
 Globally, demands will increase for transparency, real world evidence, and comparative effectiveness research.

-Payer, PBM and employer pushback on high priced specialty drugs will continue to intensify, triggering price wars where alternatives are available, in addition to new reimbursement approaches.
+Payer, PBM and employer pushback on drug prices will continue to intensify, as will efforts to create new reimbursement approaches.
 Still, collaborations by manufacturers with payers and providers on data sharing and real world evidence will grow.
 Consumers will get even more engaged as they pay more of the cost, although adherence will continue to be both a major challenge and opportunity.

-Healthcare delivery will offer both challenges and opportunities: the former by centralizing buying decisions in cross functional committees, and the latter by offering new, high-level collaboration opportunities, like risk-sharing.
+Healthcare delivery will offer both challenges and opportunities: the former by continued efforts to centralize buying decisions in cross functional committees, and the latter by exploration of collaboration opportunities, like risk-sharing.
 U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move to value-based payments and go at-risk for patient outcomes.
-Physician employment by IDNs will stabilize and systems will work to influence product decision-making as they try to gain control over variation in cost and quality.
+Systems will try to influence product decision-making as they try to gain control over variation in cost and quality.

 Given this outlook, what’s next?
 We recommend these key action steps: